Summer bookings take off for Sun Country, after federal grant helped 1Q profit

 As of Wednesday, Sun Country's summer schedule is sold to a higher capacity than it was at the same time two years ago, the airline said as it released first-quarter results following market close.
 Shares rose 4.7% in after-hours trading as investors digested the news.

 "I am encouraged by the recent improvement we are seeing in forward bookings.
-Demand really picked up in mid-February, and that momentum continues," Jude Bricker, Sun Country's chief executive, said.
+Demand really picked up in mid-February, and that momentum continues," said Jude Bricker, Sun Country's chief executive.

 Sun Country went public for the first time in its nearly 40-year history on March 17, selling 10.5 million shares to raise about $225 million.
 Bricker said the listing strengthened the company's balance sheet and "better positions Sun Country for long-term profitable growth."